anoopjayadharan/cloudtalents-startup-v1/README.md

 # cloudtalents-startup-v1

+# Docker
-This repository helps you learn dockerize a simple Python application.
+This section helps you learn dockerize a simple Python application.

 ## Application Components